Logan Indoor Sports Centre

 Will precinct car parking be affected?

-The small car park at the front of the PCYC building will not be available for public parking during the demolition works.
+• The small carpark at the front of the PCYC building will not be available for the public for parking as of 30 January 2026.

 Can we still use Logan Gardens during the demolition?